 You’re a freelancer or agency with plenty of clients: If you have clients, then your requirements may differ slightly.
 For example, the price of each profile may be more of an important factor.
 In that case, a dedicated scheduling tool like SocialBee, MeetEdgar, or SmarterQueue might be more appropriate.
 However, a tool like Sendible may still be a good option for a few reasons:

-1. Cost is not based on a number of social profiles – It is based on the number of services, which is a one-way interaction with a social network.
+- Cost is not based on the number of social profiles – It is based on the number of services, which is a one-way interaction with a social network.
 If all you need is scheduling, for example, it may work out more cost-effective.

 For those who want a free scheduling tool: Buffer offers a limited-time free plan that you can take advantage of.
 It is an incredibly simple scheduling tool, but sometimes that is all that’s required.
 TweetDeck is the best option if you only want to schedule tweets.
 Its capability is limited compared to other tools, but it is completely free and does not require you to create an account, since it is part of Twitter.